ArmstrongJ/gemworm/readme.txt

 for either the PC or Atari.

     - PC -

     The program has been designed to compile using Turbo C 2 from Borland.
 To compile with GEM bindings, you'll need to install the GEM Programmer's Toolkit first.
 A makefile is included to build the game.

     - Atari -

-	The program is also designed to compile with Pure C from Pure Software or AHCC from whoever is maintaining that nowadays.
-The appropriate project file (worm.prj) is included.
+    The program is also designed to compile with AHCC from whoever is maintaining that nowadays.
+The project used to be built with Pure C, but the project file is now strictly AHCC (you could make a Pure C project file, though).
+The appropriate AHCC project file (worm.prj) is included.

     Recently, a GNU makefile (makefile.gnu) was added for use with GCC on an actual Atari.

 Legalese
 ========